Bridge: Fueling decision-making across a community college system

 “Every company has things they want to improve,” says Charles Ansell, Chief Operating Officer of the Community College System of New Hampshire (CCSNH).
 “Every company also has data that can drive decision-making.
 The key is to get everyone in on the action to try and solve problems.”

-With seven colleges and hundreds of staff and faculty members, CCSNH has a lot of people available to “get in on the action” and solve problems.
-Bridge, by Rapid Insight, helps Ansell and colleagues across the System access data more easily than ever before, and make data-driven decisions.
+With seven colleges and hundreds of staff and faculty members, CCSNH has many people available to “get in on the action” and solve problems.
+Bridge, by Rapid Insight, helps Ansell and colleagues across the System access data more easily than ever before to make data-driven decisions.

 CCSNH recently introduced an innovative and ambitious workforce initiative for the Granite State.
 The “65 by 25” initiative will help ensure that 65% of adults aged 25 and older will have some form of post-secondary education by 2025.
 Achieving this goal will prepare New Hampshire for a vibrant economic future.

 Solving big problems and achieving big goals, such as the 65 by 25 initiative, requires new ways of working and thinking.

 Like most businesses, employees across CCSNH are accustomed to using static spreadsheets and PDF documents to inform decision-making.
 Those reports are essentially outdated as soon as they are published and are often delayed due to backlogs in report requests.
 Inevitably, those reports require further conversation between the analyst and individual recipients, leading to more iterations and more back-and-forth.

 With Bridge, users at all levels of the System have immediate access to data and the ability to explore it easily.

 “Bridge allows us to democratize data access through its ready and helpful interface.
 It enables anyone to use data to know if they’re successful at the things that they care about,” said Ansell.